-- Take and maintain notes in an efficient manner following the format presented by your instructor.
-Notes are turned in at the end of your course and are usually 10-20% of your grade.
+- Take and maintain notes in an efficient manner following the format presented by the instructor.
+Notes must be submitted at the end of EACH unit for every core course.Notes are usually 10-20% of the course grade.
 They can be used on each unit test which is why they are weighted in your final grade. - Make effective use of time, (staying focused, reviewing daily notes, studying, asking for assistance when needed, and completing each week's goals.) - Keep classroom appointments -whether online, phone, or in person.
 Even though your schedule is flexible at home, if you are coming in or meeting us online please be there! - Resort Weekly Attendance and submit it through Parent/StudentVue.
 Failure to turn in attendance hours is cause to be dropped from our online school.
-The state requires us to record your hours.
+The state requires us to record student hours.

-Standard 3: Academic Involvement - Independent Expectations Students will:
+Standard 3: Academic Involvement - Independent Expectations